 The second possibility is that the form of democracy shapes not only structural policies but also other policies, which affect economic performance in the opposite direction.
-In particular, the literature on constitutions and fiscal policy discussed earlier in the paper has found strong support for the theoretical prediction that parliamentary democracies should have larger governments than presidential democracies.
+In particular, the literature on constitutions and fiscal policy discussed earlier in the paper has found strong support for the theoretical prediction that parliamentary democracies have larger governments than presidential democracies.
 If a large government sector has a negative effect on economic performance, this may explain the inconclusive effect on output per worker of parliamentary democracy, despite a favorable effect on structural policy.
 Before concluding the paper, I briefly turn to this possibility.

 Government spending For the time period 1960-2000 and the broad set of countries in the panel, the most widely available measure of government spending is probably total government consumption (expressed as a percentage of GDP) from the Penn World Tables.
 Table 9 displays estimates of how democratic reforms of different forms impinge on the size of government, measured in that way.
 As columns 3-6 show, neither the electoral rule nor the reversibility of reform appear to systematically affect government consumption.
 The estimates in columns 1 and 2 are more intriguing, however.
-A reform that establishes parliamentary democracy in a non-democracy raises government spending by 3-4% of GDP and this effect is quite precisely estimated.
-Additional results (not shown here) similarly indicate that this form of democracy creates pressure for more spending: analogous difference-in-difference estimates show that reforms introducing parliamentary democracy are also followed by systematic increases in government deficits and inflation.
+A reform that establishes parliamentary democracy in a non-democracy raises government spending by about 2.5% of GDP and this effect is quite precisely estimated.
+As illustrated by the event-study plot in Figure 5, this effect derives from hikes in spending following entry into parliamentary democracy, as well as drops in spending following exits from parliamentary democracy.
+Additional results (not shown) similarly indicate that this form of democracy creates pressure for more spending: analogous difference-in-difference estimates show that reforms introducing parliamentary democracy are also followed by systematic increases in government deficits and inflation.

 It is instructive to compare these estimates with those in Persson and Tabellini (2003, 2004), which only considered cross-sectional data for a set of democracies and used a very different data source (IFS data from the IMF).
 They estimated that a reform from presidential to parliamentary democracy raises spending by about 5% of GDP.
-This is the same number as that obtained here, when subtracting the coefficient on presidential democracy from that on parliamentary democracy in the more general specification of column 2.
-I consider this coincidence with the earlier Persson-Tabellini estimates remarkable in its own right.
+This is not far from the estimate of 3.3% obtained here, when subtracting the coefficient on presidential democracy from that on parliamentary democracy in the most general specification of column 2.
+This coincidence of estimates is remarkable in its own right.
 But from the viewpoint of the present paper, it is consistent with the second possible interpretation of why we may fail to find a robust positive effect of parliamentary democracy on economic performance.